Skip to content

 Rewire Intuition Example

 Assume node 9 is newly added and the yellow circle is its neighborhood.
+RRT* first computes the best parent for node 9, then checks if 4, 5, or 8 become cheaper when connected through 9.

 RRT star rewiring neighborhood example